Unshuttered

 Photography Lessons Designed to Inspire Creativity and Promote Social Good

-Getty Unshuttered is both a platform and a community for teens to share their passion for photography and social justice advocacy.
-At a time when digital tools are needed in schools, Unshuttered provides lesson plans and accompanying teaching resources that inspire high school teachers and their students to explore the medium and its social impact.
+Getty Unshuttered is a platform and community for teens to share their passion for photography and social justice advocacy.
+Unshuttered provides arts integration resources for high school teachers and students including lessons, activities and related materials to explore the medium of photography and its social impact in your classroom.
+Photographs convey potent messages.
+They entice.
+They draw us in.
+They communicate ideas that resonate across time, place, and context.

 Social Justice Advocacy and Photography